Emergence of Time

 Ontological Framework

 We consider the universe as a static informational object \(U\) consisting of \(n\) bits.
 All physically and observer-relevant structures are encoded within this data.
-Observers are particular configurations \(O \subset U\) whose internal structure allows them to encode a sense of temporal ordering.
+Observers are particular configurations \(O \subset U\) whose internal structure allows them to encode correlations and maintain identity across ordered configurations.

 Since \(U\) is atemporal, time cannot be fundamental.
 We define an observer’s experience of time as the ordering of configurations that preserves the internal correlations of \(O\).
 Let \[\mathcal{C}(O) = \{\pi : \pi \text{ is a permutation of configurations in } U \text{ consistent with } O \}\] denote the set of orderings compatible with the observer’s internal structure.
 Only permutations in \(\mathcal{C}(O)\) correspond to possible temporal experiences for \(O\).

-The wavefunction arises as the minimal linear encoding that preserves correlations across these compressible orderings.
-Superposition naturally appears because linear combinations of compressible orderings remain compressible and maintain the correlations necessary for observer-consistent experience.
-Interference phenomena reflect the overlap between different orderings within this linear encoding.
+The wavefunction arises as the minimal linear encoding that preserves correlations across such spectrally minimal orderings.
+Superposition emerges naturally because linear combinations of spectrally sparse components preserve observer-relevant correlations.
+Interference reflects overlap between distinct orderings within this linear encoding.

-The effective Born weights emerge from the combinatorial multiplicity of orderings corresponding to particular outcomes.
-Specifically, the squared amplitude of a component in the linear encoding reflects the relative number of permutations consistent with that outcome.
-Observers therefore experience quantum probabilities not as fundamental randomness, but as a direct consequence of the structural abundance of compressible, observer-consistent orderings.
+The effective Born weights arise from the combinatorial multiplicity of orderings consistent with particular spectral envelopes.
+Observers therefore experience quantum probabilities not as fundamental randomness, but as a consequence of the structural abundance of spectrally minimal histories.

 Summary